GOATNetwork/goat/README.md

 GOAT consensus client built using Cosmos SDK

-## Testnet
+## Public networks

-To participate in or utilize the current testnet, take a look at the [the docker-compose file](./docker/testnet3.yaml).
+To participate in or utilize the public networks, take a look at the [the docker-compose files](./docker).

 ## Regtest